-With the signing of the Comprehensive Peace Agreement in 2006, Nepal embarked on a significant political transition following ten years of civil war between Maoists combatants and the Government of Nepal.
+With the signing of the Comprehensive Peace Agreement in 2006, Nepal embarked on a significant political transition following ten years of civil war between Maoist combatants and the Government of Nepal.
 In 2007, an interim constitution paved the way for Maoists to join the country's interim parliament and to officially become part of the Government.
-In April 10, 2008, in Nepal’s first post-conflict elections, the Unified Communist Party of Nepal/Maoist emerged as the single largest party in the Constituent Assembly.
+On April 10, 2008, in Nepal’s first post-conflict elections, the Unified Communist Party of Nepal/Maoist emerged as the single largest party in the Constituent Assembly.
 In May 2008, the country was declared a federal democratic republic.
-The current coalition government is headed in the Constituent Assembly by Prime Minister Baburam Bhattarai of the Unified Communist Party of Nepal/Marxist-Leninist Party.

-Through CIDA’s bilateral program for development assistance to Nepal, Canada promotes respect for human rights and has been a major supporter of the ambitious human rights monitoring mission of the Office of the UN High Commissioner for Human Rights (OHCHR), which commenced operations in Nepal in 2005.
-To date, Canada has contributed $3.1 million towards this mission, making it one of OHCHR’s largest contributors.
-CIDA works with Nepali and Canadian NGOs to support community-based and -led projects aimed at improvement of rural livelihoods, community health service provision, capacity building for gender-based organizations and improved local governance.
+Canada was also a major supporter of the ambitious human rights monitoring mission of the Office of the UN High Commissioner for Human Rights (OHCHR), which operated in Nepal between 2005 and 2011.
+Canada contributed $3.1 million towards this mission, making it one of the OHCHR’s largest contributors.

 Canada Fund For Local Initiatives